-What do you do when baby gets first tooth?
+What do you do when a baby gets their first tooth?

 What is the best baby toothbrush?

 Our pediatric dentist recommends choosing a toothbrush with soft bristles, a small head to get around baby teeth, and a large handle to make brushing easier for your child.
-If you have any questions about what products are best for your child or about pediatric dentist.in general, don’t hesitate to bring them up to our
+If you have any questions about what products are best for your child or about in general, don’t hesitate to bring them up to our pediatric dentist.

 Do babies need toothpaste?